|VICE CHAIR||ANDREW BROWN|

 The Scottish Seafood Association (SSA) was formed in 2011 in response to a growing need for a national body to represent the whole of Scotland’s seafood, processing and trading sectors.
 We now have around 70 members from across Scotland.
 Almost half of the 12,000 jobs supported by the UK processing sector are based in Scotland (5000, with 3800 in Grampian alone).
-England also has around 5000 working directly in the sector with the remainder working across Wales and Northern Ireland.
-Many more are employed indirectly in supply and servicing businesses.

 Against a backdrop of increasingly challenging economic, environmental and regulatory conditions, the Association’s principle aim is to ensure that the Scottish seafood processing sector enjoys a viable and long-term future which will continue to support local economies, create jobs and open up career opportunities for our young people.

 Its biggest assets are its products and its people.
 Scotland has a global reputation for the quality and range of its seafood.
 SSA members are recognised as being among the world’s leading suppliers and processors of quality seafood products to regional, national and global markets.

 Our primary objectives are to ensure that Scottish seafood is the first choice for the consumer and that Scottish processors are the first choice of supply.

 We provide a united voice for our members and for the wider processing sector in the policy and legislation arenas through effective dialogue, consultation, collaboration and partnership working.

 We are a member of a number of industry bodies including Seafood Scotland, the Scottish Seafood Partnership, Scottish Seafood Training Network, the North East of Scotland Fisheries Development Partnership, Seafish and the North East White Fish Forum.